kjappelbaum/moffragmentor/README.md

 `pip install moffragmentor`

 You need to have `openbabel` installed which you can install with `conda install openbabel -c conda-forge`.
+You will also need the RDKit which can be installed with `conda install -c conda-forge rdkit`

 ## How to use